shubham69kumar/web-crawler/README.md

   -> npm start <WEBPAGE ADDRESS>
     eg: npm start http://google.com
 # The project uses jest for testing and to make the project more robust you can add more test cases in the <filename>.test.js file.
+  -> To test the test cases run npm test